Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 And he starts engaging.

 It's just, it is like a perfect scene.
-I actually just this this morning remembered another scene of yours, which I literally made me pee my pants when I was a kid, or like younger.
+I actually just this morning remembered another scene of yours, which I literally made me pee my pants when I was a kid, or like younger.

-But in Along Came Polly, when you're pissing next to Ben Stiller, and then you tenderly squeeze his earlier, and then you start massaging his, like, after you've been pissing, and you're his boss, of course.
+But in Along Came Polly, when you're pissing next to Ben Stiller, and then you tenderly squeeze his earlier.
+Yes.

 who had the vision that, like, who knew you were funny?
 Because you're going to do this.
 Like, I'm not funny at all.